iankberry/use-element-watcher/README.md

 ## Known limitations

 - The library attempts to calculate a unique "id" for each watched element when using a selector so it knows when to cleanup as the DOM changes.
 Since there is no builtin concept of a unique element id in JS, it may not be 100% reliable.
 I would recommend adding HTML `id` attributes to watched elements to avoid this issue.
-- Only the `z-index` and `pointer-events` CSS properties are tracked for libraries that modify the styles of watched elements.
-This could easily be extended to additional properties or even all CSS properties (if possible without a large performance penalty).

 ## Note